 The UW Business Plan Competition (BPC), hosted by the UW Foster School of Business’ Buerk Center for Entrepreneurship, provides student-led teams with mentoring and feedback, exposure to angel investors, venture capitalists, and BPC alumni from the Seattle area, and the opportunity to show that their business idea can make it in the real world.

 Now completing its 21st anniversary, this year’s competition featured teams from 12 colleges and universities around the state.
-More than 200 judge screened the 82 teams that entered this year’s competition, and chose 36 to advance to the Investment Round, where the winning teams were selected.
+More than 200 judge screened the 82 teams that entered this year’s competition, and chose 36 to advance to the Investment Round, where the Big Picture and Best Idea prize winners were selected.
+The top 4 prizes were awarded to teams who advanced through two more rounds of the competition.
 Over the past two decades, the UW BPC has awarded more than $1.3 million dollars in seed funding to 167 teams, more of a hundred of which are still going strong today.

 2018 BioE-affiliated winning teams